 Competitive Intelligence tools can provide you with valuable information about the competition – who they are, what they’re doing, and how your business’ performance compares to your competitors’.

 Having a strong arsenal of tools will help you identify marketing opportunities and learn from others’ best practices, so it’s important to choose the right ones for the job.

-All of the software tools on this list are a must-have for marketers, but if you only have room in the budget for a few of the best, then stick with Ahrefs and Surfer.
+All of the software tools on this list are a must-have for marketers, but if you only have room in the budget for a few of the best, then stick with SEMrush or Ahrefs, and Surfer.
 These two tools alone are responsible for 99% of our marketing, and we’ve found a lot of success by utilizing and mastering these platforms.